ExBlacklight/Zern/README.md

 The `Trader` class is used to initiate the trading process and interact with the trading platform.
 It provides various methods to retrieve data, manage orders, and access trading information.

+Check above in requirements if you need to get the totp key

 ## Trader Class Initialization

 ### `__init__(user_name, password, totp_key)`